UCLA coaching legend John Wooden did not grant an abundance of interviews.

 Just prior to the banquet hall’s doors opening, the college’s sports information director Bruce Battle whisked me and two actual sportswriters — the Signal’s Bob Dickson and Daily News staffer Gerry Gittelson — into the ballroom for 15 minutes of 3-on-1 time with Coach.

-Bob and Gerry were writing on deadline, so in deference to unwritten sports-journalist honor code, I hung back while they asked their questions.
+Bob and Gerry were writing on deadline, so in deference to the unwritten sports-journalist code of honor, I hung back while they asked their questions.
 Battle was looking at his watch as the guys wrapped up, so I knew it was now or never.
-I stepped forward, punched the record button of my Sony TCM-50DV analog cassette recorder and re-introduced myself to the man who helped me ace that 4th-grade assignment.
+I stepped forward, punched the record button of my Sony TCM-50DV analog cassette recorder, and re-introduced myself to the man who helped me ace that 4th-grade assignment.

 Craig: “Hello, coach, I’m Craig Leener.
 I’m not sure if you remember my father, Jack Leener, but he passed away a couple years ago, and I wanted to make sure you knew that.”

-Wooden, his thinning gray hair parted neatly toward the center of his head and wearing a conservative suit, looked up at me with steel-blue eyes and a tender smile.
+Wooden, his thinning gray hair parted neatly down the center of his head and wearing a dark, conservative suit, looked up at me with steel-blue eyes and a tender smile.

 Wooden: “Yes, I heard about that, Craig, and was saddened by the news.
 He was a wonderful supporter of the basketball program.”